systemd/mkosi/mkosi.md

 local directory:

 * The **`mkosi.conf`** file provides the default configuration for the image building process.
-For example, it may specify the distribution to use (`fedora`, `ubuntu`, `debian`, `arch`, `opensuse`, `mageia`, `openmandriva`, `gentoo`) for the image, or additional distribution packages to install.
+For example, it may specify the distribution to use (`fedora`, `centos`, `ubuntu`, `debian`, `arch`, `opensuse`, `gentoo`) for the image, or additional distribution packages to install.
 Note that all options encoded in this configuration file may also be set on the command line, and this file is hence little more than a way to make sure invoking `mkosi` without further parameters in your *source* tree is enough to get the right image of your choice set up.

   Additionally, if a `mkosi.conf.d/` directory exists, each file in it is loaded in the same manner extending the values specified in `mkosi.conf`.
 Each directory in `mkosi.conf.d/` containing a `mkosi.conf` file is